‘Rainbow Hedgehog Cactus’ Care: 6 Easy Tips for Growing Echinocereus rigidissimus rubrispinus

 Planting ‘Rainbow Hedgehog Cactus’

 When planting your ‘Rainbow Hedgehog Cactus’, it is important to choose a well-draining soil mix, as this cactus is susceptible to root rot.
 A mix of cactus soil, sand, and perlite is ideal.
 It is also important to choose a pot with drainage holes to ensure excess water can escape.
-Place the cactus in a location with plenty of sunlight, as it requires at least six hours of direct sunlight each day.
-In the winter, when the cactus is dormant, it can be kept in a cooler location with less light.

 You might also like: Native Habitats of Succulents: Explore the Incredibly Diverse Environments